 A No. 5 alarm fire broke out yesterday (Nov.
 26) at Wang Fuk Court in Tai Po.
 As of today (Nov.
 27), the fire has caused at least 55 fatalities, including the tragic death of a 37-year-old firefighter, surnamed Ho, who lost his life in the line of duty.
 Multiple departments of the SAR government expressed profound grief over the firefighter's sacrifice.
-Last night, the Fire Services Department's (FSD) Facebook page turned its profile and cover photos black and white.
+The Fire Services Department's (FSD) Facebook page changed its profile and cover photos to black and white last night.

 Many of Ho's colleagues posted tributes on social media, while a large number of citizens left messages on the FSD's social media pages, thanking the firefighters for their brave and selfless rescue efforts.
 Some rescued residents at the scene expressed their gratitude for the firefighters' dedication to the public.

 Ho had been with the FSD for about nine years and was stationed at the Sha Tin Fire Station.
 He was responsible for operating small rescue vehicles and carrying out related firefighting and rescue missions.
-It is understood that before joining the FSD, Ho served as a police officer.
+Before joining the FSD, Ho served as a police officer.

 FSD Director Andy Yeung Yan-kin briefed the media on the rescue situation at the scene last night.
 According to him, Ho arrived at the scene at 3:01 PM as part of the first response team and was responsible for rescue operations on the ground floor.
 He lost contact around 3:30 PM and was found at 4:01 PM in an open area opposite an elevator.
 At that time, Ho was suffering from facial burns and was administered first aid by paramedics before being rushed to Prince of Wales Hospital.
 He was pronounced dead at 4:45 PM.